 Now, we can call the AddScore method.
-This is done in the OnTriggerEnter2D method when verifying it the object hitting the enemy is a laser.
+This is done in the OnTriggerEnter2D method when verifying that the object hitting the enemy is a laser.

 Now we have a score keeping variable and method.
 Now, we want it to show up on the display.

 It is the UIManager script that is in charge of displaying our UI objects.
 In order to call any methods in this script, we must connect to it first.

 Since it is in our Player script that we are increasing the score, it is from here that we should call the method in the UIManager script.

 Just like connecting to the Player script from the enemy script, we will cache this at the beginning.